gouniverse/taskstore/README.md

 - QueueUpdate(queue *Queue) error - updates a queued task
 - Queue > GetParameters() (map[string]interface{}, error) - gets the parameters of the queued task
 - Queue > AppendDetails(details string) - appends details to the queued task

+## Frequently Asked Questions (FAQ)

+### 1. What is TaskStore used for?
+TaskStore is a versatile tool for offloading time-consuming or resource-intensive tasks from your main application.
+By deferring these tasks to the background, you can improve application responsiveness and prevent performance bottlenecks.

+It's ideal for tasks like data processing, sending emails, generating reports, or performing batch operations.

+### 2. How does TaskStore work?
+TaskStore creates a durable queue in your database (SQLite, MySQL, or PostgreSQL) to store tasks.
+These tasks are then processed asynchronously by a background worker.
+You can define tasks using a simple interface and schedule them to be executed at specific intervals or on demand.

+### 3. What are the benefits of using TaskStore?

+- Improved application performance: Offload time-consuming tasks to prevent performance bottlenecks.
+- Asynchronous processing: Execute tasks independently of your main application flow.
+- Reliability: Ensure tasks are completed even if your application crashes.
+- Flexibility: Schedule tasks to run at specific intervals or on demand.
+- Ease of use: Define tasks using a simple interface and integrate with your existing application.

+### 4. How do I create a task in TaskStore?
+To create a task, you'll need to implement the TaskHandlerInterface and provide a Handle method that contains the task's logic.
+You can also extend the TaskHandlerBase struct for additional features.

+### 5. How do I schedule a task to run in the background?
+Use the TaskEnqueueByAlias method to add a task to the background queue.
+You can specify the interval at which the queue is processed using the QueueRunGoroutine method.

+### 6. Can I monitor the status of tasks?
+Yes, TaskStore provides methods to list tasks, check their status, and view task details.

+### 7. How does TaskStore handle task failures?
+If a task fails, it can be retried automatically or marked as failed.
+You can customize the retry logic to suit your specific needs.

+### 8. Is TaskStore suitable for large-scale applications?
+Yes, TaskStore is designed to handle large volumes of tasks.
+It can be scaled horizontally by adding more worker processes.

+### 9. Does TaskStore support different database systems?
+Yes, TaskStore supports SQLite, MySQL, and PostgreSQL.

+### 10. Can I customize TaskStore to fit my specific needs?
+Yes, TaskStore is highly customizable.
+You can extend and modify the code to suit your requirements.

 ## Similar